ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   - "token_hash", used by the AS to provide C with a token hash, corresponding to an access token that the AS has issued for C and has successfully uploaded to the RS on behalf of C per the new ACE workflow.

+  - "to_rs", used by C to provide the AS with information to relay to the RS, upon asking the AS to upload the access token to the RS per the new ACE workflow.
+Its specific use with the OSCORE profile {{RFC9203}} is also defined, thereby effectively enabling the use of the new ACE workflow for that profile.

+  - "from_rs", used by the AS to provide C with information to relay from the RS, after the AS has successfully uploaded the access token to the RS per the new ACE workflow.
+Its specific use with the OSCORE profile {{RFC9203}} is also defined, thereby effectively enabling the use of the new ACE workflow for that profile.

   - "rs_cnf2", used by the AS to provide C with the public keys of the RSs in the group-audience for which the access token is issued (see {{Section 6.9 of RFC9200}}).

   - "audience2", used by the AS to provide C with the identifiers of the RSs in the group-audience for which the access token is issued.